abisop/nuttx-docs/en/components/filesystem/mnemofs.md

 This works with the NAND flash device driver directly.
-It can write an entire page, read an entire page, erase an entire block, check if a block is bad (from it's bad block marker), or set a block as bad.
-It's the simplest layer.
+It can write an entire page, read an entire page, erase an entire block, check if a block is bad (from it\'s bad block marker), or set a block as bad.
+It\'s the simplest layer.

 ### Block Allocator